 More help or advice

-Special Educational Needs and disabilities
+Special educational needs and disabilities (SEND)

 The advice here is aimed at families whose children are developing typically for their age.
 Families whose children need extra support because of special needs or a disability are advised to speak to their health visitor or other professional.